Homeowner Insurance Claims

 While water claims are the most common, fire damage is another possible concern for homeowners and can be caused in several ways.
 The National Fire Protection Association reports nearly half a million structure fires occurred in 2016, resulting in $7.5 billion in property damage, and wildfires ravaged California in 2017, leading to one of the year’s billion-dollar disaster events.
 O’Rourke suggests controlling the things you can and mitigating against the perils you can’t.

 “Most home fires happen when people are inattentive or negligent.
 These fires are preventable if people don’t leave things like lit stoves, fireplaces, candles or portable heat sources unattended.
 You should also refrain from overloading electrical outlets and using appliances with frayed electrical cords,” he says.
-“These things seem like common sense, but it’s amazing how many claims we see that result from simply not paying attention.
+“These things seem like common sense, but it’s amazing how many homeowner insurance claims we see that result from simply not paying attention.

 “Wildfires can be extremely scary and dangerous and there is often little warning when they sweep through areas, leaving homeowners little time to protect their homes.
 Most of this work needs to be done before a fire erupts.
 Homeowners can mitigate against this risk by keeping their yards free of dry brush, grass clippings and twigs, keep tree branches trimmed and bushes pruned.
 They should also make sure their roofs and gutters are cleared of leaves and debris.”